jnsLs/gnn-lrp-cg/demo/README.md

 On our system, running on Debian GNU/Linux 12 (bookworm) and a single NVIDIA RTX A5000 GPU with CUDA 12.5, the interpretation takes about 25 minutes.
 The pre-and post-processing steps take only a few seconds to run.

+Note that if you are running the code on a computer without GPU, the same installation isntructions remain but the interpretation takes about 90 hours on a 2020 MacBook Pro with 2.3 GHz Intel Core i7 four cores.

 ## Installation instructions

 Before running the demo, please install the following software on a computer with GPU in a fresh python environment: